1jour1vin

 Wine rated (2025 guide) 98/100

-A terrific Lynch from a warm vintage, with notes of blackcurrant, mint, dried lavender, graphite and thyme on the nose and palate.
+A superb Lynch from a hot vintage, with notes of blackcurrant, mint, dried lavender, graphite, and thyme on the nose and palate.
 Medium-bodied, it has fantastic tannins and a pleasant texture reminiscent of cashmere, becoming slightly mellow on the finish.
-Age for 4-5 years in bottle.
-Drink after 2028.
+Let it age for 4 to 5 years in the bottle.
+Best enjoyed after 2028.

 Jeb Dunnuck